DanielMajolagbe/Cursor.js/Cursors/CURSORS BY DANIEL/README.md

-# Cursors by daniel
-A library with different cursor styles on different pages
+CursorFX is a lightweight JavaScript library for creating custom cursor effects on web pages.